Learning Objectives Self-Check

 - it can be bought and sold freely, it will be preserved.

-I would add that (4) the author (and this is typical of FME) also assumes that the owner of property is motivated to protect the property in anticipation of future profits.
+I would add that (4) the author (and this is typical of FME) also assumes that the owner of the property is motivated to protect the property in anticipation of future profits.

 For example, if I own a lake and someone pollutes it, if the courts are just, the polluter will end up paying me because (s)he compromised my ability to enjoy my property.
-If these conditions are known, then the polluter in theory will decide not to pollute in order to avoid the extra cost.
+If these conditions are known, then the polluter, in theory, will decide not to pollute in order to avoid the extra cost.
 As you can see, all of this relies on using money as the motivating factor.

 This is a very sound argument as long as those conditions are met, at least in terms of environmental protection.
 This situation, and variations of it, have been proven effective in a wide array of applications.
 It worked for water conservation in the Western U.S. And here are a number of case studies demonstrating that these principles can work.